babsey/nest-desktop-docs/user/usage-advanced/model-view.rst

 Import models
 *************

 Go to the model view and find your desired synapse model.
-Next, click on the icon |vertical-dots|, then select a menu item |import| :bdg:`import` to import it from GitHub.
+Next, click on the icon |dots-vertical|, then select a menu item |import| :bdg:`import` to import it from GitHub.